 Last Updated on

 This post is about my path to location independence, entrepreneurship and lifestyle design along with the lessons learned along the way.
-There are cliffs at the bottom if this becomes a bit too much.
+I wrote it in 2013.

 I first became entrepreneurial at the end of 2005 (when I was 26); I quit my charity job of the time with the twin intentions of doing a ski season in Whistler and to then come back and set up a youth hostel in my home town in Norwich after doing on the road research around BC and Alberta.